When dangerous goods are transported, special guidelines apply. When does a transport count as a dangerous goods transport?

 Dangerous goods safety advisors are consultants and not responsible for the transport itself.
 They advise, document, monitor and can instruct drivers in accordance with ADR 1.3 so that drivers can carry out dangerous goods transports under 1000 ADR points.

-Vehicle equipment for transport of dangerous goods under 1000 points
+Vehicle equipment for the transport under 1000 points

-If dangerous goods are transported, vehicles for transport of dangerous goods under 1000 points must have this equipment:
+If dangerous goods are shipped, vehicles for transport of dangerous goods under 1000 points must have this equipment:

 - a warning triangle, collision wedges, cargo safety material